-I am a Fellow at the Openmind Research Institute, and an Adjunct Professor of Computing Science at the University of Alberta.
+I am a Fellow of the Openmind Research Institute and an Adjunct Professor of Computing Science at the University of Alberta.

 NEWS